1. What is CISQ?

 The Consortium for IT Software Quality™ (CISQ™) is an IT leadership group that develops international standards for automating the measurement of software size and structural quality from the source code.
 The standards written by CISQ enable IT and business leaders to measure the risk IT applications pose to the business, as well as estimate the cost of ownership.
 CISQ was co-founded by the Object Management Group® (OMG®) and Software Engineering Institute (SEI) at Carnegie Mellon University.
 CISQ develops measurement specifications that are submitted to the OMG for approval as standards.

 2. Why do we need CISQ?

-Currently there are no standards for measuring the structural quality of software from the source code.
+Industry needs standard, automated measures for evaluating software size and the structural quality of software from the source code.
 Establishing a global standard for software structural quality is an important step for enabling these measures to be used in acquiring IT applications from suppliers or for apples-to-apples comparison in benchmarking applications.

 3. How does CISQ deploy its standards?